slack-ruby/slack-ruby-bot/UPGRADING.md

 Upgrading SlackRubyBot
 ======================

+### Upgrading to >= 0.7.0

+#### Remove any bot.auth! calls

+SlackRubyBot 0.6.x versions invoked a method called `auth!`, which caused a pre-flight authentication via Slack Web API `auth_test` method and collected a number of properties, such as client and team ID or name.
+This method has been removed in favor of using data available in the `Slack::RealTime::Client` local store introduced in [slack-ruby-client#54](https://github.com/dblock/slack-ruby-client/issues/54).
+Remove any explicit calls to this method.

 ### Upgrading to >= 0.6.0

 While entirely compatible with the 0.5.x series, a number of methods have been deprecated and will be removed in the next release.